 (If this wasn’t such a serious matter, we would pause to question the statement that the notoriously extravagant Elton John desired a more “homey” room.)

-Nowhere in the list of the 45 of 50 facts published at that time was mention made of the Sultan’s ownership.
-Perhaps the PR team were saving that fact for Number One.
+Not one of the 45 of 50 facts published at that time mentioned the Sultan’s ownership.
+Perhaps the PR team kept that aside for Number One.